Aliya1208/Job_Tracker/README.md

 # Job_Tracker
-A personal Job/Internship tracker that I built in excel
+A personal Job/Internship tracker that I built in Excel